dlepenven/dlp-global-rules/README.md

 ## Configuration
 It is better to load this extension when all others are loaded.
 So You will have to add necessary dependencies into `module.dlp-global-rules.php` depending on your itop instance.
+There is 4 parameters to configure in standard settings:
+* show_tab_on_object, default value is `true`.
+It set it to false to hide the trigger tab from related objects
+* value_separator, default value is `=`.
+It is the character used to separate a value from a col name.
+* type_separator, default value is `:`.
+It is the character used to separate a type from a col name.
+* link_value_separator, default value is `|`.
+It is the character used to separate multiple values from links If the values or not in your configuration file, you should run the full setup.

 ## Create your first rule
 * From the "Admin Tools" menu, click on the link : "Rules on objects configuration" and start creating a rule